 Do you want to preserve the life of your ancestors and their stories as well?
 If so then you will want to know how to write a family history book and also what is involved.

 Please read on as I will explain all that you will need to know so that you can write your very own book.

 I first must give credit to Lisa Alzo who has helped open my eyes and showed me how to truly discover my ancestors.

 Lisa is a writer, lecturer, and genealogist who has over 22 years of experience researching family trees.

 She has written several genealogy books showing how to trace your Polish, Czech or Slovak ancestors.

 Her most inspirational book, Writing Your Family History, has given me many tips that I have used during my research.

-It shows you how to begin your writing project, gives you writing exercises, shows you useful apps, and includes many tips, tools and tricks that you can use.
+It shows you how to begin your writing project, gives you writing exercises, shows you use apps, and includes many tips, tools, and tricks that you can use.

 Who are you writing for?

 Before I do begin to help you learn how to write a family history book, let me ask you one simple question.